flintlib/flint/doc/source/acb_theta.rst

 -------------------------------------------------------------------------------

 We implement an algorithm for derivatives of theta functions on the reduced domain based on finite differences.
-It is quasi-linear in terms of the precision and the number of derivatives to be computed.

 Consider the Taylor expansion:

     .. math ::